DiyaR-2006/OmniSense-HackTivate-/README.md

 ## Testing Stages & Future Scope
 - Current Limitation: Utilizing simulated inputs for RFID and IR sensors within the Wokwi environment.
-- Future Scope: Transitioning to MQ135 sensors and implementing ESP-NOW mesh networking for campus-wide scalability.
+- Future Scope: Transitioning to MQ135 sensors and implementing ESP-NOW mesh networking for wide scalability.

 ## **END OF DOCUMENTATION**